Thanksgiving closings, changes

 In observance of the Thanksgiving holiday, the following closings and changes have been announced:

-• Blue week recycling collections: Today, Tuesday, and Wednesday's collections will be on a regular schedule.
+- Blue week recycling collections: Wednesday's collections will be on a regular schedule.
 Thursday's recycling collection will be Friday.
 Friday's collection will be Saturday.

-• Yard waste-cart collections: Monday will be on a regular schedule.
-Tuesday through Thursday will be one day early.

 Melissa Hall